Trump in 2024? He only says that a 'Republican' will win | ExBulletin

 Trump in 2024?
 He only says that a ‘Republican’ will win

-PALM BEACH, Fla – Former President Donald Trump plans to affirm his commitment to the Republican Party – and raise the possibility that someone else is the next GOP presidential candidate – in a closed-door speech outside donors Saturday night.
+PALM BEACH, Fla.
+(AP) Former President Donald Trump asserted his claim on the Republican Party in a closed-door speech to donors on Saturday night, making his populist politics and dog-slash policy key to the future Republican success.

-Trump’s message, described in prepared remarks obtained by The Associated Press, comes as GOP officials seek to downplay an intra-party feud over Trump’s continued leadership in Republican politics, his involvement in party fundraising and his plans for 2024.
-As Trump’s advisers report, he will focus on the unity party he’s known to step out of the script.
+Trump also bolstered his commitment to the GOP in his speech, according to prepared remarks obtained by The Associated Press, which comes as Republican officials seek to downplay an intra-partisan feud over Trump’s role in the party, his engagement in the GOP’s fundraising and its plans for 2024.
+Although Trump’s advisers report that he will focus on party unity, he rarely sticks to the script.

-“We are gathered tonight to talk about the future of the Republican Party – and what we need to do to put our candidates on the path to victory,” Trump said in prepared remarks. “ I stand before you tonight with the certainty that in 2022 we are going to take over the House and we are going to get the Senate back – then in 2024 a Republican candidate is going to win the White House. ”
+The key to that triumphant future will be building on the gains our incredible movement has made over the past four years, Trump told hundreds of major Republican donors, according to prepared remarks.
+Under our leadership, we have welcomed millions upon millions of new voters into the Republican coalition.
+We have turned the Republican Party into a party that truly fights for all Americans.

 Florida Governor Ron DeSantis is also expected to address donors on Saturday night.
 Earlier in the weekend, a large number of candidates already positioning themselves for a 2024 presidential election made appearances.
 Besides DeSantis, potential White House candidates included South Dakota Governor Kristi Noem and Arkansas Senator Tom Cotton.
 Minority Parliamentary Leader Kevin McCarthy and the Senses.
 Rick Scott and Marco Rubio of Florida and Lindsey Graham of South Carolina also spoke.

-In his remarks Friday night, Cotton looked into the GOP’s culture wars, attacking Democrats’ positions on transgender youth, voter identification laws and Major League Baseball’s decision to move its All-Star Game. to protest Republican election laws – just like Trump does in his speech. prepared remarks.
+In his Friday night remarks, Cotton looked into the GOP’s culture wars, attacking Democratic positions on transgender youth, voter identification laws and Major League Baseball’s decision to move its All-Star Game. to protest Republican election laws, just as Trump does in his prepared remarks. .

-While a major faction in the Republican Party hopes to overtake Trump’s divisive leadership, the location of the weekend’s meeting suggests that the GOP, at least for now, is not ready to replace Trump as undisputed leader. and main fundraiser.
+While a major faction in the Republican Party hopes to overtake the leadership that divides Trump, the venue for the weekend meeting suggests that the GOP, at least for now, is not ready to replace Trump as the undisputed leader. and main fundraiser.

 Trump’s team reports that his remarks are aimed at strengthening his continued leadership role in Republican affairs, a clean break with former presidents.

-Saturday’s speech will be a welcome word to Republican donors visiting Mar-a-Lago to hear directly from President Trump, ”Trump adviser Jason Miller said.
-Palm Beach is the new center of political power, and President Trump is the Republican Party’s best messenger. “.
+Saturday’s speech will be a welcome speech to Republican donors visiting Mar-a-Lago to hear directly from President Trump, ”Trump adviser Jason Miller said.
+Palm Beach is the new center of political power, and President Trump is the Republican Party’s best messenger.

 Despite Saturday’s intended message, Trump’s commitment to the GOP is far from certain.

 Earlier this year, he raised the possibility of creating a new political party.
-And just a month ago, Trump’s Political Action Committee sent letters to the RNC and others asking them to “ immediately cease and desist from the unauthorized use of the name, image and / or likeness of President Donald J. Trump in any fundraising, persuading and / or speaking.
+And just a month ago, the Trumps Political Action Committee sent letters to the RNC and others asking them to immediately stop and refrain from unauthorized use of the name, image and / or the likeness of President Donald J. Trumps in any fundraising, persuading and / or speaking.

-GOP officials have repeatedly tried to play down fundraising tensions and view Trump’s involvement as a sign that he is ready to lend his name to the party.
+GOP officials have repeatedly tried to downplay tensions over fundraising and to see Trumps’ involvement as a sign that he is ready to lend his name to the party.
 At the same time, Trump continues to aggressively accumulate campaign money to fuel his own political ambitions.

 Trump has also regularly attacked his Republican critics in recent weeks, particularly Senate Minority Leader Mitch McConnell and House Republican No.3 Liz Cheney.
 Neither attended the weekend’s donor summit.